zspratt21/GoGinTaskTracker/Readme.md

-# Go Gin DynamoDB API Template
+# Go Gin Task Tracker
 An API for tracking tasks, built using Golang and the Gin web framework.

 ## Getting Started